jlong/personal-docs-space/scratch/frontmatter.md

 # Frontmatter

 This document contains front matter.
 Front matter is a convention that is shared by many systems that use markdown documents to add additional properties to the document!
+I can make changes.

 | Syntax    | Description |   Test Text |
 | :-------- | :---------: | ----------: |
 | Header    |    Title    | Here's this |
 | Paragraph |     Text    |    And more |

+Without the frontmater being nuked.